Celeo/vatsim_utils/README.md

 - Several thousand airport decimal latitude/longitude coordinations
 - Various utility functions

-This library is not endorsed by VATSIM, VATUSA, or ZLA.
+This library is not endorsed by VATSIM or VATUSA.

 ## Installing